YarnSpinnerTool/YarnSpinner/CONTRIBUTING.md

 Please [report bugs](https://github.com/desplesda/YarnSpinner/issues) and open issues generously.
 Don't be afraid that your idea is silly, or you're reporting a duplicate.
 We're happy to hear from you.
 Seriously.

 > ***Please Note:*** Yarn Spinner is written by volunteers.
-If you encounter a problem while using it, we'll do our best to help you, but we don't offer any support.
+If you encounter a problem while using it, we'll do our best to help you, but neither the authors, or Secret Lab Pty.
+Ltd. can offer any support.

 ### Submitting a pull request